 Yes, it does.
 There are some scenes with partial nudity in Pulp Fiction.

-Generally speaking, Freezing manga doesn't feature nudity.
-It focuses more on the action and story rather than such explicit content.
+The Keijo manga doesn't feature nudity.
+It focuses more on the sport and the characters' skills and strategies rather than including such elements.

 In certain Vampirella comics, there can be instances of nudity, often used for artistic or thematic purposes.
 However, not all issues have it.
 It varies.